 This amazing, South American fungal species is considered so potent that growers halfway around the world in Japan and elsewhere cultivate it for use in the treatment of a number of health conditions.
 Extract of Agaricus has also been studied and shown to exhibit generalized immunomodulatory effects, meaning it helps to support healthy immune function.

 Agaricus hails from a long tradition of functional medicine, both historically and in the modern world, as do a number of other fungi species.
 In other words, it’s proven itself by withstanding the test of time.
-My belief is that science will continue to uncover even more about the full health-supporting potential of Agaricus and other medicinal mushrooms.
+Our belief is that science will continue to uncover even more about the full health-supporting potential of Agaricus and other medicinal mushrooms.

 Agaricus, Polysaccharides, and the Mystery of Prolonged Youthfulness